Inhumans

-The Inhumans are a superhuman race of superheroes appearing in American comic books published by Marvel Comics.
+The Inhumans are a superhuman race of super beings appearing in American comic books published by Marvel Comics.
 The comic book series has usually focused more specifically on the adventures of the Inhuman Royal Family, and many people associate the name "Inhumans" with this particular team of superpowered characters.

 The Inhumans first appeared in Fantastic Four #45 (December 1965), though members Medusa and Gorgon appeared in earlier issues of that series (#36 and #44, respectively).
 Their home, the city of Attilan, was first mentioned years earlier, in a Tuk the Caveboy story written and drawn by Jack Kirby that appeared in Captain America Comics #1 (March 1941).
 The city was described as the home of a race that was evolutionarily advanced when human beings were still in the Stone Age.

 The Inhuman Royal Family has been adapted to numerous Marvel animated series and video games over the years.

 Inhuman characters were introduced in the Marvel Cinematic Universe (MCU) in live action in the second season of Agents of S.H.I.E.L.D., while the Inhuman Royal Family is featured in the television series Inhumans, which premiered in 2017; the latter show was critically panned and lasted only one season.
 Earlier, a proposed film adaptation of the Inhumans was announced in 2014 by Marvel Studios but was later removed from its slate and never came to fruition.
-The Inhumans did make it to the big screen in the 2022 feature film Doctor Strange in the Multiverse of Madness.
+The Inhuman race was represented by the appearance of Black Bolt in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness (2022), portrayed by Anson Mount who reprised his role from the television series.

 Development

 In a 1967 interview, Stan Lee discussed the creation of the Inhumans: "The first Inhuman that we brought in was Gorgon...
 And he was a fella who looked a little like a centaur or something.
 He could kick his foot very hard and he had great power.
 He could shatter a mountain by kicking his foot.
 He started out as a villain.
 We liked him so much, I should say Jack liked him so much, that he kept using him.
 We figured he has to come from somewhere.
 We decided, let him come from some strange land over in Europe, where there are a whole group of people like him.
 And well, what else could you call them except the Inhumans.
 Then Jack had to create a whole bunch of Inhumans and I think he did a great job.
 When it came to doing the leader, we decided, well, there was no need for them all to be villainous.
 I think we did have in mind that Black Bolt would eventually be a heroic type.
-And again, we always try to give a character a hangup so his hangup is he doesn’t speak."
+And again, we always try to give a character a hangup so his hangup is he doesn't speak."